Tiered Responses to Student Behavior

 Level 3 Interventions

-• Functional Behavior Assessment and Behavior Intervention Plan.
+• Functional Behavior Assessment (FBA) and Behavior Intervention Plan (BIP).

 • Referral to Threat Assessment Team.